saramorrin/rock-paper-scissors-lizard-spock/README.md

 Welcome to my Rock, Paper, Scissors, Lizard, Spock game.

-Most people are familar with the basic Rock, Paper, Scissors game, but not everyone has heard of the Rock, Paper, Scissors, Lizard, Spock game.
-This version of the game orginated from the TV show, Big Bang Theory.
+Most people are familiar with the basic Rock, Paper, Scissors game, but not everyone has heard of the Rock, Paper, Scissors, Lizard, Spock game.
+This version of the game originated from the TV show, Big Bang Theory.
 This game adds 2 extra options, Lizard and Spock.
-The addition of these options changes the dynamic of the game providing the player with more variety and oportunity to win (and lose).
+The addition of these options changes the dynamic of the game providing the player with more variety and opportunity to win (and lose).

 This project uses the programming languages of HTML5, CSS and Javascript.